cjbutcher/portify-client-api-docs/source/includes/enabled_perk_redemptions/_index.md

 --------- | -----------
-ACCESS_TOKEN | Your application's active access token [required] app_id | Your application's app id [required] date | A date string in the format YYYY-MM-DD to retrieve perk redemptions [required] continuation_token | The token returned by the previous request, if retrieving a subsequent page of results [optional]
+ACCESS_TOKEN | Your application's active access token [required] app_id | Your application's app id [required] date | The date for which you would like to retrieve records (YYYY-MM-DD) [required] continuation_token | The token returned by the previous request, if retrieving a subsequent page of results [optional]